tolomea/django-data-browser/README.md

 ### Roadmap (in no particular order)

--   ManyToMany and aggregation support
+-   ToMany and aggregation support
 -   Advanced filtering
 -   PII controls
 -   Graphs